Second and Additional Tax Extensions

-Once you successfully request a tax extension, (file now for a tax extension with File Later) remember that you must file your tax return by the new extended deadline.
-If you miss the Oct.
-15 due date, you will be subject to late fees, penalties, and interest.
+Once you successfully request a tax extension, remember that you must file your tax return by the new extended deadline.
+If you miss the October 15 due date, you will be subject to IRS late fees, penalties, and interest.
 It is also important to note that you will not be allowed to request any further extensions.

 The IRS does not grant second or additional tax extensions, with the exception of the following special instances: